 By Uncertainty, we can look at the universe, any part of it, by either collecting information about a coordinate location or about two or more locations.

 Science is usually taught as an objective philosophy.
-We look in the scope, and we, sometimes, ignore the pathway or perspective or experimental setup we use to collect data.
-A big problem with the Double-Slit Experiment results in causing many scientists to pull out their hair or conclude that the upper limit of light speed is not velocity c.
+We look in the scope, and we, sometimes, ignore the PATHWAY(S) or PERSPECTIVE or EXPERIMENTAL SETUP we use to collect data.
+A big problem with the Double-Slit Experiment results in causing many scientists to pull out their hair or conclude that the upper limit of light speed is not terminal velocity c.
 Instead, some researchers say the experiment proves that subatomic particles can move faster than light (FTL).

-If we use the same meticulous inventory followed by the observer as we did with the microscope, we discover that the Double-Slit Experiment is really two independent experiments (in that the resulting data changes, not by FTL speeds but that that EXPERIMENTAL PERSPECTIVES can be made to change FTL (changing from one data point to two (a single to a double slit).
+If we use the same meticulous inventory followed by the observer as we did with the microscope, we discover that the Double-Slit Experiment is really two independent experiments (in that the resulting data changes, not by FTL speeds but that that EXPERIMENTAL PERSPECTIVES can be made to change FTL (the statistical potentials of changing from one data point to two (a single to a double slit)).

 So what does Uncertainty have to do with TIME?

-When an electron is shot at two slits, it’s distributional stats say it will exist in the space-time of the two slits (50% distribution in each slit).
-If a particle is small enough (high enough energy), it can be observed to exist in expanded EXPERIMENTAL SPACE, giving us a clue as to how space-time is created in our expanding universe.]
+When an electron is shot at two slits, its distributional stats say it will exist in the space-time of the two slits (50% distribution in each slit).
+If a energy packet is small enough (high enough energy), it can be observed to exist in expanded EXPERIMENTAL SPACE, giving us a clue as to how spacetime is created in our expanding universe.]

 This is the clue: the universe can see a whole energy packet distributed within two slits, so that it can then interfere with itself.
-What we want to point out here is that the smaller the particle, the higher the energy, and the greater the potential space it can inhabit.
-Another wild idea is that when highly energetic particles seem to have a potential spacetime, that potential (from our perspective) actually exists.
-So how much of the universe exists or interacts with itself even though it potentially exist?
+What we want to point out here is that the smaller the particle (energy packet: universal subsystem), the higher the energy, and the greater the potential space it can inhabit.
+Another wild idea is that when highly energetic particles seem to have a potential spacetime, that potential (from our perspective (100% existence)) actually exists.
+So how much of the universe exists or interacts with itself even though it potentially exists less than 100%?
 Does everything that exists potentially have an effect in the universe?

 We know that if we sit in a car at the top of a mountain road, and we put the car in neutral, it will speed downhill as a product of gravitational potential.
 So in most cases, if not all, potential is kind of a stored ability to act/do-something.

 Space is a place within which to function.
-Time is the duration of that function (the more steps to completion, the greater the duration).
+Time is the duration of that function (the more steps to complete that function, the greater the duration).